Lyra1972/swin_Unet_BraTS/README.md

-# Swin-Unet for BraTS

-The projects will use the pure transformer architecture, Swin Unet on the MICCAI BraTS dataset to perform a brain tumor segmentation task

 # Swin-Unet
 The codes for the work "Swin-Unet: Unet-like Pure Transformer for Medical Image Segmentation"(https://arxiv.org/abs/2105.05537).
 A validation for U-shaped Swin Transformer.